Coming of Age (Memphis Bleek album)

-Coming of Age is the debut album by American rapper Memphis Bleek.
-It was released by Get Low Records, Roc-A-Fella, and Def Jam on August 3, 1999.
+Coming of Age is the debut studio album by American rapper Memphis Bleek.
+It was released August 3, 1999, via The Island Def Jam Music Group, Def Jam Recordings and Jay-Z's Roc-A-Fella Records on August 3, 1999.
 The album spawned the hit single "Memphis Bleek Is...".

+Commercial performance

-The album was certified Gold by the RIAA on September 14, 1999 for shipment of over 500,000 units.
+The album debuted and peaked at number 7 on the Billboard 200, with 118,000 units sold in its first week.
+The album was certified Gold by the RIAA on September 14, 1999, for shipments and sales of over 500,000 units in America.

 Critical reception

 Matt Diehl of Entertainment Weekly praised Bleek for holding his own lyrically alongside guest artists Ja Rule and N.O.R.E., and displaying striking sensitivity on "Regular Cat".
 He also noted how the album's production of "ominous inner-city symphonies and raw street beats" was ageless.
 Keith Farley from AllMusic noted how Bleek's vocal delivery was more "street-level" than Jay-Z's, along with the album containing an "urban funk" style like most of his material, concluding that "Still, Coming of Age is a fine debut that shows Memphis Bleek already leaps and bounds ahead of most rappers."
 In a dual review with Ja's Venni Vetti Vecci, Rolling Stone's Rob Sheffield felt that Bleek came across as a cliché-filled rapper that lacked witticism in his lyrics and wasted the beats given to him by his producers.